 Apply for a Credit Card that Doesn’t Charge Foreign Transaction Fees

 Because credit cards come with zero fraud liability, they are often considered the safest way to pay for purchases whether you’re at home or traveling the world.
 However, some credit cards are geared specifically to consumers who travel — either because they offer travel-specific rewards or because they come with no foreign transaction fees

 Of course, the best travel credit cards on the market today come with lucrative rewards and no foreign transaction fees.
 For example, the Capital One® Venture® Rewards Credit Card doles out 2x miles on every purchase, every day.
-Plus, you can earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture.
+Fly any airline, stay at any hotel, anytime; no blackout dates.
 Capital One lets you redeem your earned miles for any type of travel at a rate of one cent per mile.
 This card also comes with no foreign transaction fees and a one-time bonus of 50,000 miles once you spend $3,000 on purchases within three months of account opening, equal to $500 in travel.
 This card also comes with an annual fee of $0 into for the first year and $95 after that.

 Another card that works similarly is the Barclaycard Arrival Plus® World Elite Mastercard®.
 This card also gives you unlimited 2x miles on every purchase.
 You can also enjoy earning 70,000 bonus miles after spending $5,000 in purchases in the first 90 days of account opening.
 There are no foreign transaction fees ($0 of each transaction in U.S. dollars), and you can cash in your points for any type of travel over $100 (or 10,000 miles) at a rate of one cent per mile.
 The $89 annual fee on this card is also waived the first year.